THE I HEART JENNY STORY:

 What we've also learned is that making a film can be a costly endeavor.
 As a crew of three, we are generally light on our feet and happy to live off of ramen!
 However, what many don't know is that the crew and I are based out of New York City, whereas Jenny lives in Colorado.
 We all have full time jobs in addition to this film, so we jump on a plane and abandon our 'day jobs' as frequently as possible to film Jenny's journey.
 As time speeds forward, the back and fourth increases- as does our budget.
 We still accept donations to help keep us 'on the road,' and to keep our cameras rolling.
 Go to the "contact and donate" page to help!

 This is story that must be told.
 Not only is it inspirational, but it has potential to be life saving- in multiple forms.
-We are still in the midst of this journey, the story is not yet told.
-One day soon we hope to share it with the world.
+We are still in the midst of this journey, and one day soon we hope to share it with the world.

 The I Heart Jenny logo has become a symbol for many.
 Beyond promoting BRCA, Breast and Ovarian Cancer awareness, it is also a symbol to take a risk, to say yes, to live your life to the fullest, to smile, to laugh, to dance, to hug your loved ones, and to embrace every moment you have on this earth as if it's your last.
 This is more than just a film… It is a Movement!